Amazon World Zoo Park

-Amazon World Zoo Park is a medium-sized zoo located in Newchurch, Isle of Wight on the outskirts of Sandown, England.
+Amazon World Zoo Park is a medium-sized zoo located in Newchurch, on the outskirts of Sandown, Isle of Wight.
+It became a charity in 2024, adopting the name Amazon Rainforest Conservation Centre.

 The collection is based around the animals of the Amazon rainforest and as such features a variety of exotic animals from South America, including Giant Anteaters, Ocelots, Armadillos, Sloths, Capybara and Tapirs.

 The zoo originated as a private bird collection and grew into a Zoo Park open to the public all year round.
 It was once home to the largest collection of Toucans in the United Kingdom, holding 9 species in all; the collection has dwindled through the years leaving the sole remnant as a single Plate-Billed Mountain Toucan.

 The zoo has several rescue animals from the private pet trade, other zoos & collections, where they would have been destroyed for varying reasons, and airport seizures & wild caught animals that are unable to be returned to the wild.
 The zoo also contributes to several breeding programmes and is a leading breeder of Tamandua and Two-toed Sloths.

 In 2005 the zoo was subject to a nationwide media coverage after a baby penguin was stolen from the zoo overnight.
 The penguin chick was never found but is presumed to have died after being released into the Solent around the Isle of Wight.

 Since undergoing new management, the collection has improved remarkably.
 The zoo is a member of the British and Irish Association of Zoos and Aquariums (BIAZA) and the European Association of Zoos and Aquaria (EAZA) for which it undergoes routine inspections to ensure that it is up to standard and providing correct animal welfare in an ecological way.

 Conservation

 The zoo contributes to several international breeding programmes including ones for highly endangered species such as the Bali Starling; a species that at one point had a mere 11 left in the wild.
 It has also had considerable success in breeding the two-toed sloth, a species that is notoriously difficult to breed in captivity.

-Amazon World Zoo Park also purchase land in South America through the World Land Trust to help conserve the South American natural habitat for the animals they house and care for.
+Amazon World Zoo Park also purchases land in South America through the World Land Trust to help conserve the South American natural habitat for the animals they house and care for.

 Rescue

 The zoo has a large number of rescue animals within the collection.
 A large number of their reptile and bird collection are ex-pets and RSPCA rescues that have been donated and rehomed to the zoo where they can receive specialised care and be allowed to live more naturally.

-They also have a few airport seizures, many of whom have been smuggled into the country for the illegal per trade and have sustained injuries from their capture or transport making them unable to be returned into the wild.
+They also have a few airport seizures, many of whom have been smuggled into the country for the illegal pet trade and have sustained injuries from their capture or transport making them unable to be returned into the wild.